Interior of prayer hall.

 Before the 20th century, only a handful of mosques existed in Britain.
 By 2012, there were an estimated 1,500 mosques.
 They range enormously in design and scale and illustrate the diversity of Britain’s Muslim population.

-The house at 8 Brougham Terrace in Liverpool was the first fully-functioning mosque in England.
+The house at 8 Brougham Terrace in Liverpool was England’s first fully functioning mosque.
 The first purpose-built mosque was the Shah Jahan Mosque in Woking (built between 1888 and 1889).

-In 1889, William Henry Quilliam, a Liverpool solicitor and Muslim convert, bought the house on Brougham Terrace for the Liverpool Muslim Institute and built an extension to the rear that was the first fully-functioning mosque in England.
+In 1889, William Henry Quilliam, a Liverpool solicitor and Muslim convert, bought the house on Brougham Terrace for the Liverpool Muslim Institute and built an extension to the rear that was England’s first fully functioning mosque.

 At its peak, the Liverpool Muslim Institute had approximately 200 people.

-8 Brougham Terrace, an early 19th-century terrace house, was the first fully-functioning mosque in England. © Historic England Archive.
-DP169614.
+The Grade II* listed 8 Brougham Terrace, an early 19th-century terrace house and England’s first fully functioning mosque. © Historic England Archive.
+View image DP169614.

 The Shah Jahan Mosque, Woking, Surrey